Cypress Freeze TFA Swing at Jersey Village

 For any further questions please email me at hdivalentone04@gmail.com

-Decorum is one of my highest priorities when it comes to rounds, if you decide to be rude to your oppponents during rounds I'm not going to reward you with a win; this includes being racist, homophobic,sexist towards your opponent, or talking down to them in any way.
+Decorum is one of my highest priorities when it comes to rounds, if you decide to be rude to your oppponents during rounds I'm not going to reward you with a win; this includes being racist, homophobic, sexist, or talking down to your opponent in any way.

-This also goes for dropping arguments in rebuttals, dont just throw it out because you're not arguing it effectively, if your opponent still won the argument its going on my ballot.
+This also goes for dropping arguments in rebuttals, dont just throw it out because you're not arguing it effectively, if your opponent still won the argument its going on my ballot, unless you can provide a good reason for why that argument doesnt matter in the realm of this specific debate.

 If you're going to bring up a stock issues argument, understand what the stock issue means, i.e dont run a "my opponent has no harms" argument if you dont know what a harm is.